JellyJoe198/shortest-path/README.md

 0) ensure your surface file is in the same directory as the program, and that your computer is capable of running the program, including compatability with SFML.
 Build c++ code with Cmake if necessarry.
 1) run program and follow input prompts
     - input the name of your surface file
     - input your height intolerance coefficient: 1 means you can travel vertically just as easily as horizontal; higher numbers generally result in a longer, but less steep path.
+6 is the maximum reccomended coefficient, but it can be any floating point number.
     - input start and end coordinates: you must input 2 numbers separated by whitespace for each coordinate.
 (4 numbers in total)
     - see in the console your surface and the path
     - see in an SFML window: